PikaDude/Discord-Bots-FAQ/README.md

 ## That's all too complicated and hard!
 I want to make a bot now!!!
 Sadly, that is basically the only way to make a *real* bot.
 It is possible to download (clone) a bot off of GitHub, however, this means that the bot isn't exactly *yours*.
 All you've done is copied someone elses.
 This means that your bot has a high chance of not being added to a bot list as it is not yours.
 It is possible to get it added, but if you're reading this, I'm not even going to bother explaing how, because the chances are literally a million to 1.

+## Why is everyone screaming at me to go to testing?
+Because you most likely just executed a command in #general.
+This channel is used for talking and it would be nice if you did not use commands in this channel.
+As you probably have realised, there are thousands of bots in this server, and executing one command often makes hundreds respond.
+This is typically annoying and it would be really good if you did this in any of the channels marked as "testing" in their name.

+## I need help regarding a specific bot.
+This is not a support server for bots.
+Find that bots **specific** Discord Server and ask there.
+This server is more regarding the development of bots and of the like.

 ## Why did my bot get deleted/declined?
 Refer to #bot-list-log, it'll tell you there.
 Common reasons for a bot getting denied are: